 Amanda Pennington (School Coordinator) was voted onto Wadebridge Town Council in August 2011, and is a mum to three young children.
 She has volunteered in the Energy Shop for some time, and is interested in the positive benefits that renewable energy can bring to the local community.
 She hopes that one day all energy will be clean energy.

-Kevin Smith is a physics graduate and qualified accountant.
+Kevin Smith (Communications Director) is a physics graduate and qualified accountant.
 He worked for the international oil company Shell for many years, most recently specialising in process improvement and change management, before retiring to Wadebridge to spend time writing.
 Having installed solar panels and changed his lightbulbs, he is glad to have the opportunity to do something more about climate change through WREN.

 Co-opted professional advisors (able to vote as full Board members)